Optimal stopping under adverse nonlinear expectation and related games: Preliminaries

-More generally, Assumption~\ref{as:analytic} is established in~\cite{NutzVanHandel.12} when $U$ is a set-valued process (i.e., a Borel set depending on $t$ and $\omega$).
+More generally, Assumption~\ref{asanalytic} is established in~\cite{NutzVanHandel12} when $U$ is a set-valued process (i.e., a Borel set depending on $t$ and $\omega$).
 In this case, $\cP(s,\omega)$ need not be compact and depends on $(s,\omega)$. \end{example}

-\section{Main Results}
+\section{Main results}

-Let $T\in (0,\infty)$ be the time horizon.
+Let $T\in(0,\infty)$ be the time horizon.
 For any $t\in[0,T]$, we denote by $\cT_t$ the set of all $[t,T]$-valued stopping times.
-For technical reasons, we shall also consider the smaller set $\cT^t\subseteq\cT_t$ of stopping times which do not depend on the path up to time $t$; i.e.,
+For technical reasons, we shall also consider the smaller set $\cT^t\subseteq\cT_t$ of stopping times which do not depend on the path up to time $t$; that is,

 In particular, $\cT:=\cT_0=\cT^0$ is the set of all $[0,T]$-valued stopping times.
-We define the pseudometric $\bd$ on $[0,T]\times \Omega$ by
+We define the pseudometric $\bd$ on $[0,T]\times\Omega$ by

-for $(t,\omega), (s,\omega') \in [0,T]\times \Omega$, where $\|\omega\|_u:=\sup_{r\leq u} |\omega_r|$ for $u\geq0$ and $|\cdot|$ is the Euclidean norm.
+for $(t,\omega), (s,\omega') \in[0,T]\times\Omega$, where $\llVert \omega\rrVert _u:=\sup_{r\leq u} \llvert \omega_r\rrvert $ for $u\geq0$ and $\llvert \cdot\rrvert $ is the Euclidean norm.

 Let us now introduce the process $X$ to be stopped.
-Of course, the most classical example is $X_t=f(B_t)$ for some function $f:\R^d\to\R$.
+Of course, the most classical example is $X_t=f(B_t)$ for some function $f\dvtx \R^d\to\R$.
 We consider a fairly general, possibly path-dependent functional $X=X(B)$; note that the canonical process $B$ plays the role of the state process.
 We shall work under the following regularity assumption.

 \begin{assumption} The process $X=(X_t)_{0\leq t\leq T}$ is progressively measurable, uniformly bounded, has c\`adl\`ag trajectories with nonpositive jumps, and there exists a modulus of continuity $\rho_X$ such that